Best Places to SUP in California

 The area is also home to an abundance of wildlife, so it should come as no surprise to see raccoons, opossums, beavers, deer, river otters and skunks.

 Headwaters Boathouse is a fantastic spot to rent your Glide SUP and is located right in downtown Lodi.
-It’s located on the dammed portion of the river and they have a knowledgeable and helpful staff.
+It’s located on the damned portion of the river and they have a knowledgeable and helpful staff.

 Lake Natoma’s 500 acres of surface water are formed by the expansion of the American River as Nimbus Dam backs up the river to slow the flows of water from Folsom Dam.
 The slender five-mile lake alongside the City of Folsom is a favorite of stand up paddlers.